stgatev/express-template/README.md

 Visual Studio Code can run *tasks*.
 To run a task, open the Command Palette (View->Command Palette or *Ctrl-Shift-P*), then select "Run Task" command, and select the task to run.

 - The **build** task invokes the TypeScript transpiler and converts the TypeScript code to JavaScript, ready for execution.
 The **build** task is also set as a default build task so it can be invoked with "Tasks: Run Build Task" command (*Ctrl-Shift-B*).

+- The **watch** task will start the TypeScript transpiler in *watch* mode, which will monitor the source files for changes and will do on-the-fly transpiling.
+The watch task will continue running until it is stopped by invoking "Tasks: Terminate Running Task".

 - The **test** task runs all unit and integration tests.
 The task is configured as a designated test task in Visual Studio Code, and can be executed directly with "Tasks: Run Test Task".